Steve Bannon has turned himself in on criminal contempt charges

 Bannon was a private citizen at the time of the insurrection, having left the Trump administration in 2017.
 But he remained in Trump's orbit, and the congressional committee believes he has useful information about the events of Jan.
 6 (for instance, it sought information about a meeting he attended with Trump allies at a Washington hotel the previous evening).

-NPR justice correspondent Ryan Lucas told Weekend Edition Saturday that contempt charges against Bannon could convince other Trump-era officials to comply with their subpoenas from the committee.
+NPR justice correspondent Ryan Lucas told Weekend Edition Saturday that contempt charges against Bannon could persuade other Trump-era officials to comply with their subpoenas from the committee.

 For instance, Mark Meadows, Trump's former chief of staff, missed a deadline to answer the panel's questions on Friday.
 The committee said in response that it is considering a similar contempt of Congress referral for him as well.